wp-plugins/wp-last-login/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Users are now sortable by last login!
+* Updated utility class.
+* Added Danish translation.
+Props thomasclausen.

 = 1.1.2 =
 * Fixed a bug where content of other custom columns were not displayed.

 = 1.1.1 =
-* Updated utility class
+* Updated utility class.

 = 1.1.0 =
-* Made the display of the column filterable
+* Made the display of the column filterable.
-* Widened the column a bit to accomodate for large date strings
+* Widened the column a bit to accomodate for large date strings.

 = 1.0 =
-* Initial Release
+* Initial Release.

 == Upgrade Notice ==